What is Reproducible Research?

 Reproducibility has the following benefits:

-- It is believed to increase the likelihood that the research will be correct.
+- increased likelihood that the research will be correct

-- It makes it easier for the research to be checked.
+- reproducibility makes it easier to check the research

-- It makes it easier for the research to be extended.
+- it is easier to reproduce the research independently

 Reproducible versus replicable